DCC-EX/DCCInspector-EX/README.md

 normally bipolar 12-18V signals, an optocoupler circuit will be required.

-Various circuits are discussed on the internet, but if you use a 6N137 optocoupler I would recommend a 100nF capacitor across the DCC input to stabilise the DCC input signal.
+Various circuits are discussed on the internet, but if you use a 6N137 optocoupler I would recommend a 1nF capacitor across the optocoupler input to stabilise the DCC input signal.
 Without this the opto-isolator may experience ringing, causing fleeting interrupts on the input (recorded as 'glitches' in the diagnostics).
-Commercial DCC controllers may include a similar capacitor, but the Arduino-based DCC++ and DCC++ EX systems do not normally have this.

-I use a pull-up resistor of 470 ohms (labelled R3 below) on the output pin 6, connected to 5V; a larger resistor (even the Arduino's internal pull-up) will generally still work but will slow down the optocoupler.
-Using the internal pull-up (~25Kohm), deltas of 9us on the Arduino and 17us on the ESP32 are measured between half-bit lengths, compared to <1us with a 470 (or 330) ohm pull-up.
-This may be acceptable in a decoder with fairly loose timing requirements, but it is not appropriate for a diagnostic tool.
+I use a pull-up resistor of 470 ohms (labelled R3 below) on the output pin 6, connected to 5V; a larger resistor (even the Arduino's internal pull-up) will generally still work but may slow down the optocoupler.
+Using the internal pull-up (~25Kohm), the rise-time on the signal is some microseconds in length, compared to around 200ns with a 470 (or 330) ohm pull-up.
+This may be acceptable in a decoder where the timing requirements may be relaxed, but a faster response is preferred for a diagnostic tool.

 No connection is necessary to pin 7, although some versions of the circuit show a pull-up resistor here.